zenaan/quick-fixes-ftfw/zfs/zfs.md

 	# --------------
 	# Step 3 - Backup is finished, so now export the backup pool (this is similar to umount):
-	zpool export $ZP_BAK
+	zpool export $BAK_POOL

-	# and spin down the disk drive (if it's a magnetic rust bucket HDD):
+	# and spin down the disk drive(s) to be unplugged (if it's a magnetic rust bucket HDD):
-	hdparm -y $BAK_DEV
+	hdparm -y $BAK_DEV   [ $BAK_DEV2 ... ]

-	# and finally wait about 6 seconds for the HDD to stop spinning, then you may safely unplug your zpool backup drive and store in a cool, dry, dust-free location.
+	# and finally wait about 6 seconds for the HDD(s) to stop spinning, then you may safely
+	# unplug your zpool backup drive(s) and store in a clean, cool, dry, dust-free location.

 	# --------------
 	# Step 4 - Do a subsequent "incremental" zfs zpool backup (assumes prior "full" backup).

-	# Some time goes by, perhaps a day, and now we want to do just an incremental backup of the delta since yesterday;
+	# Some time goes by, perhaps a day, and now we want to do just an incremental backup of the
+	# delta since yesterday;

 	# So we make a new recursive snapshot:
 	SRC_SNAP2=20200629
 	SNAPSHOT2=$SRC_POOL@$SRC_SNAP2
 	zfs snapshot -r $SNAPSHOT2

-	# Connect your USB backups drive, wait a few seconds, then ask zfs to tell us if there is a valid pool which could be imported:
+	# Connect your USB backup drive(s), wait a few seconds, then ask zfs to tell us if there is
+	# a valid pool which could be imported:
+	zpool list
 	zpool import

-	# if your backup pool is not shown, something went wrong; if it is shown, import it without mounting:
+	# if your backup pool is not shown, something went wrong; if it is shown, import it without
+	# mounting:
-	zpool import -N $SRC_POOL
+	zpool import -N $BAK_POOL
+	zpool list

 	# This time we make an incremental ("-I" option) backup:
 	# dry run again: